 In other words, you need to

-become aware of who you are, what your NATURAL (!!)
+be aware of who you are, what your NATURAL (!!)

 physical and emotional needs are, and how much you

-Two people have a relationship
+Two people have a healthy relationship

-when both acknowledge, respect, and fulfill the
+when both acknowledge, respect, and fulfill each

-other one's needs.
+others' needs.
 In a healthy relationship there

 is a balance between giving and receiving!